choi1655/cse3341-project/readme.txt

 		TS (teaching staff) provided Java enum

 	Main.java
-		TS provided Java class.
 		Runner for the whole program with main method.
+Creates the parse tree.

 	Scanner.java
 		TS provided Java class.
 Handles the scanner of the program.